angelicahoyss/cerealFirst/readme.md

     -   renders "thank you" template
 -   GET / signers
     -   renders the signers template. will need the first and last names of everyone whose signed petition

+PART TWO

+/petition/signed route can know which signature was just made by this user cookie header will send the cookie (key value pair) cookies are tiny - they can only store about 400 bytes.
+(4kb) take the url of the signature and store it in a cookie - easiest way but the link is really big so we can't use it.
+We can take the id as a reference to the signature of the table in a cookie npm package cookie-session will allow us to put stuff into a cookie cookie session will automatically make 2 cookies

+first cookie is base64 encoded: atob('')
+JSON.parse(atob(''))
+second is encrypted version of a first cookie: only cookie session will know how to get information from this if the server receives a request where both cookies are the same, then request will be processed. properties in a cookie: csrfSecret, userId, First, Last, SigId.

+mysalt is a string added to the cookie for security (comes from a cookie session)